Micro-SaaS Revenue potential: locked in the signed-in dossier

-According to MicroNicheBrowser data analyzing 2,400+ niche markets, 78% of validated micro-SaaS niches have an estimated revenue potential below $50K ARR.
-But the 12 niches that break $500K share one trait: a near-perfect problem score of 10/10. — Source: MicroNicheBrowser Research, March 2026
+According to MicroNicheBrowser data analyzing 2,400+ niche markets, 78% of validated micro-SaaS niches have an estimated revenue potential below — financial details locked.
+But the 12 niches that break $500K share one trait: a near-perfect problem score: locked. — Source: MicroNicheBrowser Research, March 2026

 Everyone Wants to Build a Micro-SaaS.
 Few Ask What It Will Actually Earn.

 The micro-SaaS ideas conversation is dominated by "what to build."
 Rarely does anyone talk about the revenue ceiling.
 Solo founders spend months validating an idea, shipping an MVP, and acquiring first customers, only to discover their niche maxes out at $30K per year.
 That is not necessarily a failure.
-For a solo operation with near-zero overhead, $30K ARR can be a solid side income or a launchpad to something bigger.
+For a solo operation with near-zero overhead — — financial details locked can be a solid side income or a launchpad to something bigger.
 But it helps to know the ceiling before you commit.

-We scored 932 validated niche ideas across our database and assigned revenue potential estimates to 176 of them based on market size signals, competitive density, and willingness-to-pay indicators.
+We score locked validated niche ideas across our database and assigned revenue potential estimates to 176 of them based on market size signals, competitive density, and willingness-to-pay indicators.
 The findings tell a clear story about where micro-SaaS revenue actually clusters and what separates the $50K niches from the rare $1M opportunities.

 The Revenue Distribution Nobody Talks About